wesl-ee/RAL/docs/HACKING.md

 First and foremost, ensure that you are on the `develop` branch.
 This is the developer's branch. `master` is considered production-stable and is only merged with develop for stable releases.
+It is advised to create a seperate feature branch when you contribute.
+I, too, add feature branches from time to time.

 Submitting Patches / Pull Requests
 ----------------------------------

-Either mail me at L<yumi@prettyboytellem.com|mailto:yumi@prettyboytellem.com> or join the IRC at [howler.space:6667](https://irc.ral.space) #bigtown.
+Either mail me at yumi@prettyboytellem.com or join the IRC at [howler.space:6667](https://irc.ral.space) #bigtown.
 A PR is also fine but I would prefer that you either send a .patch (for small things), or link me the repository with your feature branch (for larger things)